 The unit is equipped with a field makeup box.
-The makeup box may be installed on the exterior of the right side of the furnace to facilitate installation.
+The makeup box may be moved to the right side of the furnace to facilitate installation.
 Seal unused openings on left side with plugs removed from right side.
 Secure the excess wire to the existing harness to protect it from damage.

-Refer to Figure 54 for field wiring schematic wiring diagram and troubleshooting.
+Refer to Figure 47 for field wiring and Figure 48 for schematic wiring diagram and troubleshooting.

-The power supply wiring must meet Class I restrictions.
+1. The power supply wiring must meet Class I restrictions.
 Protected by either a fuse or circuit breaker, select circuit protection and wire size according to unit nameplate.

 NOTE: Unit nameplate states maximum current draw.
-Maximum over current protection allowed is shown in Table 11.
+Maximum over current protection allowed is shown in Table 10.

-- 2. Holes are on both sides of the furnace cabinet to facilitate wiring. - Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing.
+- 2. Holes are on both sides of the furnace cabinet to facilitate wiring. - 3.
+Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing.